-Stock Options and Restricted Stock Units.
-As an additional component of our compensation program, executive officers are eligible to receive equity compensation in the form of stock options and/or restricted stock units.
-The Compensation Committee grants stock options and restricted stock units annually to executive officers to recognize their contributions to the achievement of corporate objectives, to align their interests with those of our stockholders by creating value tied to the performance of our stock price, and for retention purposes.
+Stock Options, Restricted Stock Units and Performance Stock Units.
+Executive officers are eligible to receive equity compensation in the form of stock options, RSUs and/or performance stock units ("PSUs").
+The Compensation Committee grants stock options, RSUs and/or PSUs annually to executive officers to recognize their contributions to the achievement of corporate objectives, to align their interests with those of our stockholders by creating value tied to the performance of our stock price, and for retention purposes.
 In determining the form and value of an annual grant, the Compensation Committee considers the contributions and responsibilities of each executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other executives at peer companies holding comparable positions, individual achievement of designated performance goals, and our overall performance relative to corporate objectives.
-The Compensation Committee also grants stock options and responsibilities of each executive officer, appropriate incentive officers, the Compensation Committee considers the contributions and responsibilities of each executive of a new hire grant to executive officers, the Compensation Committee considers the expected contributions and responsibilities of each executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executive at peer companies holding comparable positions, and the competitive market dynamics at the time of hire.
+The Compensation Committee also grants stock options and RSUs to new executive officer hires.
+In determining the form and value of a new hire grant to executive officers, the Compensation Committee considers the expected contributions and responsibilities of each executive officer, appropriate incentives for the achievement of our long-term growth, the size and value of grants made to other new hire executives at peer companies holding comparable positions, and the competitive market dynamics at the time of hire.